Upgrading DataCore Puls8

 DataCore Puls8 supports in-place upgrades to deliver new features, performance enhancements, and stability improvements while preserving existing storage resources and configurations.

 This document describes how to upgrade DataCore Puls8 from version 4.3 to version 4.4.
-It includes prerequisites, pre-upgrade validation, the upgrade procedure, post-upgrade checks, and rollback guidelines.
+It includes upgrade requirements, pre-upgrade validation, upgrade procedure, and post-upgrade verification.

 Upgrading to DataCore Puls8 4.4 provides access to the latest features, enhancements, and stability improvements.